Applications of N-Acetylcysteine (NAC) – From Addiction to Autism By Prof Berk

 - After long-term drug use, glutamate uptake via GLT1 is downregulated

-- Glutamate more readily overflows the synaptic cleft to stimulate postsynaptic mGluR5 and NMDA receptors, increasing AMPA signalling, and potentiating synaptic activity
+- Glutamate more readily overflows the synaptic cleft to stimulate postsynaptic mGluR5 and NMDA receptors, increasing AMPA signaling, and potentiating the synaptic activity

-- N-acetylcysteine restores GLT1, thereby normalising synaptic potentiation
+- N-acetylcysteine restores GLT1, thereby normalizing synaptic potentiation

 NAC and Autism

-A 12 week RCT of NAC in children with autism showed that NAC resulted in significant improvements on Aberrant behaviour checklist (ABC) irritability subscale and was well tolerated.
+A 12 week RCT of NAC in children with autism showed that NAC resulted in significant improvements on the Aberrant behavior checklist (ABC) irritability subscale and was well tolerated.
 (Hardan et al., )